 Highly Compact, Highly Portable

 One of the best things about the Mac mini is that it can go with you anywhere, but that can still be a problem if your monitor can't do the same.
 ASUS provides a sensible solution with their 16-inch Zenscreen.
 With its adjustable stand and bright display, this is a compact solution that won't take up that much more space than a laptop with your Mac.
 And since it regularly retails for less than $200, it's a sensible choice for a second monitor that you use when you're out of the office.
 It's backed by ASUS EyeCare tech to ensure your eyes aren't hurt by harmful blue light.

 4. LG 27MD5KL-B Ultrafine 5K 27″ IPS UHD Monitor

 A Pint-Sized Entertainment Powerhouse

-LG's 27 inch monitor may not be the biggest option available, but it's got an incredibly valuable trick up its sleeve: the inclusion of 5K support.
-The sheer crispness and quality of the image reproduction here makes it one of the best options around for photo and video editing.
+LG's 27-inch monitor may not be the biggest option available, but it has an incredibly valuable trick up its sleeve: the inclusion of 5K support.
+The sheer crispness and quality of the image reproduction here make it one of the best options around for photo and video editing.
 But it's just as good for watching movies on the go or catching up with friends and family.
-A camera and speaker both come built in, and video and images continue to look great from a viewing angle of up to 178 degrees.
+A camera and speaker both come built-in, and video and images continue to look great from a viewing angle of up to 178 degrees.

 5. BenQ 32 inch, 4K UHD Monitor